-At any restaurant here in the states it’s customary to tip 18-20% at all Table Service restaurants.
-Also note that if you are a party of six or more you will automatically be charge an 18% gratuity.
-For some reason if you don’t feel this is appropriate after the service you received know that you can always ask to speak with a manager and get it adjusted.
+At any restaurant here in the states, it’s customary to tip 18-20% at all Table Service restaurants.
+Also, note that if you are a party of six or more you will automatically be charged an 18% gratuity.
+For some reason, if you don’t feel this is appropriate after the service you received, know that you can always ask to speak with a manager and get it adjusted.
 If you dine at Cinderella’s Royal Table, Hoop-Dee-Doo Revue, Spirit of Aloha Luau, and Mickey’s Backyard BBQ a gratuity is already included in the price.
 When dining at a Disney restaurant the great thing is you have many options for paying for your tip.
 Tipping can be paid, including those with the Disney Dining Plan, with cash, credit card, or by charging to your MagicBand.

 If you are looking for the best places to eat read Best Disney World Restaurants.